claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 ### The aim of this simulation
 The aim of the experiment for which this simulation was built is to define direction vector of inpinging neutrons by exploiting the light emitted by scattered protons inside the scintillator.

 In order to do so, it was necessary to understand the amount of neutrons that were able to do double elastic scattering inside the scintillator.
-This montecarlo simulation was developed for this putpose.
+This montecarlo simulation was developed for this purpose.

 After each scattering, the neutron loses a certain amount of energy and changes its direction of a scattering angle that is related with the amount of energy lost.

 The simulation follow the path of the neutron and, for each step, untill it exit form the scintillator or its energy decreases below a certain threshold (which has been choosen of 1 MeV, comparable with detector resolution).

-The information regarding the the neutron path
+The information regarding the the neutron path.
 The program writes the informations regarding the single steps and the full event in two different files:

 - **step.txt**: in which there are informations regarding the position of the interaction, the energy of the neutron and the type of interaction.

-	*event, step, position (x,y,z) (in cm),type of interaction and energy of the neutron after the interaction (in MeV)*
+	*event, step, position (x,y,z),type of interaction and energy of the neutron after the interaction (in MeV) *

 - **event.txt**: in which information about the final event are saved.
 The file keep sign of

-	*event number, total number of steps for the single event, final position of the neutron (x,y,z) (in cm)*
+	*event number, total number of steps for the single event, final position of the neutron*